mia-platform/documentation/docs/fast_data/configuration/projections.md

 1. Go to the Design Area
 2. Go to the Projections Section
-3. Select the correct SoR and click on the arrow on the right
+3. Select a System of Records and click on the arrow on the right
-4. Select the Projection that you are interested in and click on the arrow on the right
+4. Select an existing Projection and click on the arrow on the right

 ### Projection fields